HiTZEimfan/Decompiled-Roblox-Games/README.md

 ## Legal Disclaimer
 This project is provided "as-is" without any warranty.
 The authors are not responsible for any misuse or legal consequences arising from its use.
 Users must comply with all applicable laws and platform policies.

-# Example headings

-## Sample Section

-## This'll  be a _Helpful_ Section About the Greek Letter Θ!
-A heading containing characters not allowed in fragments, UTF-8 characters, two consecutive spaces between the first and second words, and formatting.

-## This heading is not unique in the file

-TEXT 1

-## This heading is not unique in the file

-TEXT 2

-# Links to the example headings above